 Sturtevant Engineering Ltd. HistoryThe English version of Sturtevant began its existence around 1886 after a visit to England by Benjamin Sturtevant for the purpose of establishing a foreign outlet to handle his European trade.
-As a result of negotiations, George Augustus Mower started business on his own account under the name of Sturtevant Blower Co., on Queen Victoria St., London as an agent of the B.F.Sturtevant Co.
+As a result of negotiations, George Augustus Mower, an MIT grad from Wisconsin, started business on his own account under the name of Sturtevant Blower Co., on Queen Victoria St., London as an agent of the B.F.Sturtevant Co.
 In 1890, the name was changed to Sturtevant Engineering Co.
-Coinciding with the death of Benjamin Sturtevant and change of ownership, this name change probably signified the taking of legal control of what now was their subsidiary.
+Coinciding with the death of Benjamin Sturtevant, this name change probably signified the taking of legal control of what now was their subsidiary.
 Subordinate offices were located in Glasgow, Paris, Berlin, and Stockholm.
-C.H.
-Mower, an 1896 M.I.T graduate, was the first managing director.
 In 1899, they incorporated as the Sturtevant Engineering Co.
 Ltd (SE).

 B.F.Sturtevant put their technological leadership to work with the construction of one of the first industrial air conditioning systems in the British Isles around 1907, as they did in America.
 During WW1, a monthly newsletter appropriately called "War Letters" was produced and sold in Europe and America (10 cents).
 It provided vivid details of life on the front from SE personnel who had volunteered and was also used to solicit funds for the American Ambulance Service, based in Paris, from readers.
 B.F.Sturtevant also provided monetary contributions.

 The graphic below represents a 1960s vintage sampling of their industrial product line which served Europe, the British Commonwealth and beyond: